bbauska/TUMx-DWAPNx/README.md

 relationships.
 And at the end, we guys, are going to add a little bit of interactivity.

-So, if I click any of the nodes, they\'ll
+So, if I click any of the nodes, they&apos;ll

 change their color and increase in size.
 And on a double click, they should back down

 again and become red.
-So, that\'s what we\'re going to build now.
-Let\'s take a
+So, that&apos;s what we&apos;re going to build now.
+Let&apos;s take a

-look at what we\'re going to need first.
-So, let\'s close this one for now.
-We\'re
+look at what we&apos;re going to need first.
+So, let&apos;s close this one for now.
+We&apos;re

 going to need a couple of tools.
-We\'re going to the browser.
+We&apos;re going to the browser.

-I\'m using Chrome, but Firefox and Safari will work just fine.
-You\'ll need a text
+I&apos;m using Chrome, but Firefox and Safari will work just fine.
+You&apos;ll need a text

 editor.
-I\'m using Atom and if you\'re just starting out developing, especially in
+I&apos;m using Atom and if you&apos;re just starting out developing, especially in

 JavaScript, Atom is definitely a good way to go.
-It\'s a free and open-source editor.
+It&apos;s a free and open-source editor.

-It\'s actually built in JavaScript and yeah it has tons of themes and
+It&apos;s actually built in JavaScript and yeah it has tons of themes and

 extensions on plugins.
-Give it a go if you\'re not sure what to use.
+Give it a go if you&apos;re not sure what to use.

-And then, I\'m also going to use a terminal emulator, or you know, a shell.
+And then, I&apos;m also going to use a terminal emulator, or you know, a shell.

-I\'m using iterm2 at the moment, but any terminal that comes with OSX or any
+I&apos;m using iterm2 at the moment, but any terminal that comes with OSX or any

 Linux distribution will work just fine.
 Make sure you have Node installed,

 however.
-So, let\'s take a little look at the code that is provided from previous
+So, let&apos;s take a little look at the code that is provided from previous

 lectures.
-So, I\'m in the folder right now and there\'s a bunch of loose files and
+So, I&apos;m in the folder right now and there&apos;s a bunch of loose files and

 two folders app and public.
 The first thing to look at is the